 "The Caledonian Programme provides General Practice and Hospital training posts in urban settings in and around Inverness (a thriving city and the capital of the Highlands) and Elgin (a smaller but equally vibrant town further along the Moray coast).
 Complementing this we also have opportunities to experience rural posts throughout the Highlands and Moray.

-Elgin and Inverness contain high quality District General Hospitals DGH with the close staff relations and support that hallmarks this training experience.
-Our Rural General Hospitals RGH (Shetland, Orkney, Western Isles, Fort William and Oban) provide similar close relationships and even broader clinical exposure than many single specialty hospital posts, ideal for generalist training.
-There are often more opportunities in DGH and RGH to undertake more supported clinical responsibility and undertake more procedures than in larger centres.
-Improving confidence as well as competence.
+Elgin and Inverness contain high quality District General Hospitals (DGHs) with the close staff relations and support that hallmarks this training experience.
+There are often more opportunities in DGHs to undertake supported clinical responsibility and undertake a wider variety of procedures than in larger centres.